 - break costs, which may be incurred if your transaction makes a prepayment to a fixed rate loan.

-CHAPTER 33: Managing a credit card
+CHAPTER 33: Managing a credit card or debit card

 We will pay off your higher interest credit card debts first